On the Credibility of Deniable Communication in Court: Discussion

+At least one case has already been thrown out of court, where plaintiffs tried to pass off deepfaked videos depicting real people as real videos of those people.\footnote{\textit{Mendones v.
+Cushman \& Wakefield, Inc.}, No. 23-CV-028772 (Cal.
+Super.
+Ct.
+Sept.
+9, 2025).} In another case, a judge explicitly permitted a deepfaked victim impact statement that appeared to be a video featuring a man killed in a road rage incident talking about his own death, addressing the court and his killer~\cite{victimdeepfake}.\footnote{\textit{State v.
+Horcasitas}, No. CR2021-142720-001 (Az.
+Super.
+Ct.
+May 1, 2025).}

-\paragraph{Deepfakes raise interesting new issues.} Deepfakes make the creation of believable forged images far easier than prior technologies.
-Although the process of creating a deepfake is technically sophisticated, access to forgeries is quite easy at low cost for laypeople because, at least until recently, online platforms incentivized this access~\cite{mrdeepfakes}.
-They also impact the threshold of believability --- because of media hype and political relevance, the public is hyper-aware of the existence of deepfakes even if they do not understand the underlying technology.
-In the courtroom, generally understanding how the technology works may be relevant to prevent the most absurd uses (such as~\cite{victimdeepfake}).
-This is likely to present significant challenges in the future, as the technology is complex and difficult for laypeople to understand.
-Perhaps courtrooms are not the most important venue for this concern.
-Because of the high level of scrutiny and the likelihood that forensics will be applied to evidence in a legal case, a deepfake presented as an authentic image would be fairly likely to be discovered.
-In any case, we expect deepfakes to raise high profile issues in courtrooms in the coming years, and anticipate further public discussion on this topic with interest.\footnote{For example, President Trump has suggested that, in the future, ``If something happens that’s really bad, maybe I’ll have to just blame AI.''~\cite{trumpai}}
+Deepfakes are likely to present significant challenges in the future.
+Courtrooms may not be the most important venue for this concern.
+Because of the high level of scrutiny and the likelihood that forensics will be applied to evidence in a legal case, a deepfake presented as an authentic image or video would arguably be fairly likely to be discovered, compared to deepfakes in many other contexts.
+That said, detection will get harder as technology advances.
+We expect deepfakes to raise high-profile issues in and out of courtrooms in the coming years,\footnote{For example, President Trump has suggested that, in the future, ``If something happens that’s really bad, maybe I’ll have to just blame AI.''~\cite{trumpai}} and anticipate future research and public discourse on these important issues with interest.